-Substance abuse counselors are licensed professionals trained in psychology, human behavior, chemical dependency and therapeutic methods.
+Substance abuse counselors are licensed professionals trained in psychology, human behavior, chemical dependency, and therapeutic methods.
 These therapists help people with behavioral disorders (primarily substance use) by talking through the complexities and causes of their addiction.
 Substance abuse counselors will work one-on-one with clients to develop goals and strategies for pursuing sobriety — all in a compassionate and confidential environment.
-People who choose a career in addiction counseling can work in a variety of settings, from hospitals and rehabilitation centers to halfway houses, prisons and private practices.
+People who choose a career in addiction counseling can work in a variety of settings, from hospitals and rehabilitation centers to halfway houses, prisons, and private practices.

 Substance Abuse Counselor Requirements

 Requirements to become a substance abuse counselor can vary, often depending upon the type of setting and employer.
 For most positions, a bachelor’s degree is required to be an addiction counselor.
 A Bachelor of Science in psychology is one type of degree held by addiction counselors, but for greater professional advancement, most counselors obtain master’s degrees.
-To be licensed to work in a private practice as a substance abuse counselor, a therapist must be hold a hold a master’s degree and have 2,000 to 4,000 hours of supervised clinical experience.
+To be licensed to work in private practice as a substance abuse counselor, a therapist must hold a master’s degree and have 2,000 to 4,000 hours of supervised clinical experience.
 Additionally, addiction counselors must complete continuing education courses every year and pass a state-issued exam.
 However, keep in mind that each state’s regulations are unique, and the license and certification requirements vary.
 For more information on each state’s specific criteria for substance abuse counselors, visit the National Board for Certified Counselors.

 What Is an Addiction Counselor?

 Substance abuse counselors go by many names: substance use disorder counselor, chemical dependency professional, addiction therapist — the list goes on.
-In many cases, addiction counselor is just another term for substance abuse counselor.
+In many cases, an addiction counselor is just another term for substance abuse counselors.
 For example, certified addiction counselors in Florida hold the same credentials as chemical dependency professionals in Washington State.
 Titles can sometimes denote different licensing or scopes of specialty, but when an individual works in a therapeutic setting, their work is mainly in helping others overcome addiction.
-The National Association for Addiction Professionals (NAADAC) is a certifying agency that aims for inclusivity in this profession, which includes counselors, social workers and administrators.
+The National Association for Addiction Professionals (NAADAC) is a certifying agency that aims for inclusivity in this profession, which includes counselors, social workers, and administrators.
 In order to be certified by the NAADAC, a therapist must be a state-licensed substance use disorder counselor.